Soil Moisture Sensor: Working Principles and Applications

 3. Soil Contamination Monitoring

-Continuous monitoring of soil moisture can reveal its chemical composition, allowing early detection of soil contamination and assessment of overall soil health.
+Monitoring soil moisture can reveal its chemical makeup.
+This helps find soil contamination early and check soil health.

 4. Climate Change Research